KohaILS/koha-manual-zh-cn/source/administration.rst

 -  MARC subfield is the subfield you'd like to search in

--  Authorised values category can be used to turn this search field in to a pull down instead of a free text field
+-  Authorized values category can be used to turn this search field in to a pull down instead of a free text field

 Once your new field is added it will be visible at the top of this page